origin

 Saurüsseln (7)

-planted varietes: Grüner Veltliner, Zweigelt, Blauer Portugieser
+Planted varietes: Grüner Veltliner, Zweigelt, Blauer Portugieser

-soil: loamy sandy loess soil, basin-shaped with south-east expansion
+Soil: loamy sandy loess soil, basin-shaped with south-east expansion

 Hundreds of years ago this was a pasture for pigs.
 This is the origin of the name Saurüsseln (pig’s snout).
 The name also became a popular brand which stands for fresh and fruity Grüner Veltliner.
 We also plant a spicy and mineral Zweigelt there.